Here is a list of frequently asked questions (FAQ) about the

 - I want to organize a tournament, what do I need to do?

-Contact the Tournament Committee to submit details for the tournament you wish sanctioned.
+If you are already a Director, you may contact the Tournament Committee to submit details for the tournament you wish sanctioned.

 - Is my sanctioned tournament covered by NASPA’s liability insurance policy?